 However, this plugin is different because it offers the checkout process in a popup window.
 This way, your customers never leave your website, allowing for quick and easy checkout.

-The plugin works seamlessly for selling products and services.
-It’s great for anyone looking to collect online payments by offering downloadable content like PDFs, eBooks, or music.
+We found the plugin works seamlessly for selling products and services.
+It’s great for anyone looking to collect payments by offering downloadable content like PDFs, eBooks, or music.

 10. WordPress Simple PayPal Shopping Cart